UT-ADL/milrem_visual_offroad_navigation/README.md

 * agriculture,
 * rescue.

-The dataset collected in this project will also be used to create a visual navigation benchmark and international robot orienteering competition.
-Such competition will make novel solutions and international talent accessible to Milrem Robotics.
+The dataset collected in this project can also be used to create a visual navigation benchmark and international robot orienteering competition.
+Such competition would make novel solutions and international talent accessible to Milrem Robotics.

 ### Lessons learned